Our objectives are to address major health concerns related to the urogenital tract, namely:

 Development of Innovative Tools

-In the frame of our researches, we are also committed to the development of innovative tools in bio-informatics, cellular and molecular biology.
+In the frame of our researches, we are committed to the development of innovative tools in bio-informatics, cellular and molecular biology.